Rhyetta/Rhyetta-Oil-Transfer/README.md

 Investigate the root cuase of delay in oil transfer

 **Scope**

-+The analysis covers:
++ The analysis covers:
-+Transfer protocols
++ Transfer protocols
-+Staffing and equipment usage
++ Staffing and equipment usage

 **Methodology**
 ....